lukesingleton20/chesstools/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Chesstools provides the user with functions to convert any pgn database into the standardised pgn dataframe used by otbchess, and fuctions to download all rated games of one or more players from Lichess and Chess.com, returned in an otbchess standardised dataframe.
+Chesstools provides the user with functions: (1) Convert any pgn database into the standardised pgn dataframe used by otbchess (2) Download all rated games of one or more players from Lichess or Chess.com returned in an otbchess standardised dataframe (3) Download all historical ECF ratings of an individual player by using their ECF Rating Code

 ## Installation